szpeter80/misc/cheatsheet/szpl_podman_quick_reference.md

 Migrate exsiting container to a new version of Podman.
 Also when UID/GID mapping is defined, this is the command which will execute the change.

+- **podman unshare cmd**
+Runs cmd on the host in a new user namespace.
+This enables cmd to inspect its environment as a process in a new container.
+Common example: check permissions.

 ---